jennyknuth/dashboard/app/components/fan/fan-instructions.md

 ### Designer Instructions
 1. Go to your **lab** system in the designer ([https://designer.n.io](https://designer.n.io))
 1. This time, click on the instance named **{{PI_INSTANCE}}** located on the left side of the screen—this instance (installation) of n.io is coming from the Pi computer you just powered on
 1. You should see a pre-configured service in the instance, `FanToggler`, that should already be running.
-If not, start it
+If not, start it.
 1. Create a new service by clicking the `+ add new service` button
 1. Name it `Lab2` and click `accept`
 1. Click on the `Lab2` service on the left to activate it, bringing up a blank canvas